adamgho/bsc-simulations/README.md

 Create a subdirectory for the data and set the file `run_tools/data_dir.txt` to contain its name (if you just call the subdirectory `data`, then `run_tools/data_dir.txt` already contains the right name).

+You must create a directory `run_scripts/.output`.
+This will contain messages from the simulations, so you can track how far they have come.

 If you want to simulate from the Problem A setting, then set the content of `run_tools/data_tools_file.txt` to be `tools/separate_data_tools.R` (i.e., run